-In the first quarter of 2010 the Company incurred an operating loss of \$0.4 million and a net loss of \$0.3 million.
-The continuing loss condition and other conditions raise substantial doubt about the Company's ability to continue as a going concern.
-Management does not believe we have sufficient resources to fund our normal operations over the next 12 months unless sales improve significantly or we raise capital.
-Additional financing may not be available on terms favorable to the Company, or at all.
+In the second quarter of 2010 the Company incurred a net loss of \$162 thousand.
+Ongoing losses and other conditions raise substantial doubt about the Company's ability to continue as a going concern.
+Management does not believe that the Company has sufficient resources to fund its normal operations over the next 12 months unless product sales and net income increase or the Company raises capital by selling non-product assets, incurring debt, selling stock, or doing some combination of these things.
+Additional funds may not be available on terms favorable to the Company, or at all.
 If these funds are not available the Company may not be able to execute its business plan or take advantage of business opportunities.
-The ability of the Company to obtain such additional financing and to achieve its operating goals is uncertain.
-In the event that the Company does not obtain additional capital or is not able to increase cash flow through the increase of sales, there is substantial doubt as to its ability to continue as a going concern.
-See the risk factors contained in Item IA of Part II of this Quarterly Report on Form 10-Q, in our Annual Report on Form 10-K for the year ended December 31, 2009, filed with the SEC on March 31, 2010 and in our other filings with the SEC, for further information with respect to events and uncertainties that could harm our business, operating results, and financial condition.
+The ability of the Company to obtain such additional funds and to achieve its operating goals is uncertain.
+In the event that the Company does not obtain additional capital or is not able to increase cash flow through the increase of sales, the Company will be unable to continue as a going concern.
+See "Risk Factors" set forth in our Annual Report on Form 10-K for the year ended December 31, 2009, filed with the Securities and Exchange Commission ("SEC") on March 31, 2010 and in our other filings with the SEC for further information with respect to events and uncertainties that could harm our business, operating results, and financial condition.